quazi-irfan/quazi-irfan.github.io/README.md

 - Reverse-engineered Java binary to fix library compatibility
 - Setup a build system (Gradle) for the old codebase

-### Leadership
-- Lead the Robotics Club software team
-- Held multiple ACM seminar on Git and Github
-- Participated in Competitive programming and ICPC North Central Regional Contest 2017
-- Reported bugs in the following projects: Unity3d, IntellijIDEA and jMonkeyEngine

 ### Notable Coursework
 - Analyzed a vehicle fuel efficiency dataset using **Multiple Linear Regression** that address **multicollinearity** problem using **variation inflation factor (VIF), Ridge and LASSO method**.
 - Analyzed multivariate dataset **using principal component and linear discriminate analysis**